qwergram/CS133Assignment/README.md

 ## 3. Figuring out what you need to do
-For this project, work to be done, doing and done will be recorded in a kanban style board, [found here](https://github.com/qwergram/CS133Assignment/projects/1).
+For this project, work to be done, doing and done will be recorded in a kanban style board. [click here for the kanban board](https://github.com/qwergram/CS133Assignment/projects/1).
 We will work in 2 day sprints.
 Everyone will pick a feature they presume will take 2 days, and build it.
 Tag your card with your name so everyone is aware of who is doing what.
 I will create the sprints and tasks in class.

 If you run into issues or have questions, don't email me.
-Put your issues [here](https://github.com/qwergram/CS133Assignment/issues).
+Put your issues in the issues board. [click here to see the issues board](https://github.com/qwergram/CS133Assignment/issues).
 Either a team member or I will take a look at it and answer it.

 ## 4. Setting up your sprint